tlm04070/youtube-react-app/README.md

+You-Tube clone is an app that is apart of a React course on Udemy by Stephen Grider

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>